HeyJoFlyer/open-pico-load/README.md

 ## Requirements

-- Raspberry Pi Pico microcontroller with circuitpython (you can use the one provided in this repo, i would recommend downloading the newest `.uf2`file from [here](https://circuitpython.org/board/raspberry_pi_pico/)`) A Raspberry Pi Pico will work as well but would be wasted!
+- Raspberry Pi Pico microcontroller with circuitpython (you can use the one provided in this repo, i would recommend downloading the newest `.uf2`file from [here](https://circuitpython.org/board/raspberry_pi_pico/)) A Raspberry Pi Pico W will work as well, but would be wasted!
 - OLED SSD 1306
 - Rotary Encoder
 - Big Power Resistor
 - 2 Mosfets
 - Big Mosfet Heatsink
 - 5V Linear Regulator
-- Resistors, capacitors, diodes and other electronic components (refer to the schematic or for details) The values are just approximate!
-Your values will limit the maximum voltage for the voltage dividers as the Raspberry Pi Pico has a max ADC voltage of 3,3V.
+- Resistors, capacitors, diodes and other electronic components (refer to the schematic or for details) The values are just **approximate**!
+Your values will **limit the maximum voltage** for the voltage dividers as the Raspberry Pi Pico has a max ADC voltage of 3,3V.
 The capacitor choice will also affect the maximum input voltage.
 - Soldering iron and solder
 - PCB (from JLCPCB or other manufactures, I got mine for 5€)